kartoffelquadrat/MavenSnippetLibrary/docs/index.md

 Feel free to report errors or improvement suggestions via merge requests to [https://github.com/kartoffelqudrat/MavenSnippetLibrary](https://github.com/kartoffelquadrat/MavenSnippetLibrary).

 Note that you need [mkdocs](https://squidfunk.github.io/mkdocs-material/) to build the webpage.
-So make sure to edit the markdowns, not the HTMLS.
+So make sure to edit the markdowns, not the HTMLs.

 Most of all have lots of fun and happy coding,
 [Max](https://www.cs.mcgill.ca/~mschie3/)